 It can take a slab of beef with salt and pepper and turn it into a tender, flavorful main dish, and the same goes for today.

 There’s lots of way to cook ribs and I’ve done it all.
 Pressure Cooker, Slow Cooker, in the oven or even just a quick cook on a gas grill.
 Don’t get me wrong, they’re good.
 But the difference between good and great lies in the smoke.

 Give this a shot.
 Even if you don’t have a fancy smoker (I don’t), you can still easily achieve this on a classic charcoal grill (so long as it has a lid).

 And while you’re at it, make a batch of your favorite bbq sauce ahead of time or try my Root Beer Espresso BBQ sauce.
 It has a subtle sweet heat that goes amazingly with ribs.

 I hope you love this recipe as much as I do – let me know how it turns out!

 Show us your food!
 Use #aftbeats for a chance to be featured on our Facebook or Instagram!

 The secret to awesome smoked ribs lies in the technique.
-Find out how to smoke ribs that are tender and so delicious!
+Find out how to smoke ribs on a charcoal grill that are tender and so delicious!

 1 full rack of pork spare ribs